commitd/layout/README.md

 `ReactNode`
 ### Nav.closeButtonProps
 Props to pass to the underlying Close Button. `IconButtonProps`
-## Nav.chevronLeftIcon
+## Nav.collapseIcon
 Icon to collapse the menu drawer.
-## Nav.chevronRightIcon
+## Nav.expandIcon
 Icon to expand the menu drawer.
 ### NavListItem
-See @material/ui ListItem Props.
+See @committed/components ListItem Props.
 In Addition, see below:
 ## NavListItem.listItemIconProps
-See @material/ui ListItemIcon Props
+See @committed/components ListItemIcon Props
 ## NavListItem.listItemTextProps
-See @material/ui ListItemText Props
+See @committed/components ListItemText Props

 ### Content.component